Animal Science Program

 Throughout the state, there are a variety of animal science clubs that focus on either one or multiple species.
 The program has clubs that focus on companion animals (dogs, cats, rabbits, cavies, etc), livestock (beef cattle, dairy cattle, goats, sheep, swine, working steer), poultry (chickens and turkey), the heritage breeds and our most popular animal project area is the horse.
 In the horse program, there is the option for both horse owners and horse lovers (do not own a horse) to join a club.

-Animal camps and day clinics sponsored by Massachusetts 4-H and the UMass Amherst Veterinary and Animal Science Department give youth and adults the opportunity to build upon skills in their respective project area.
+Animal academies and day clinics sponsored by Massachusetts 4-H and the UMass Amherst Veterinary and Animal Science Department give youth and adults the opportunity to build upon skills in their respective project area.
 Participants learn in a fun environment about various topics such as nutrition, health, reproduction, and grooming and showing skills.

 Fairs and horse shows held during the spring and summer allow youth the chance to exhibit their project animal.
 These events are also a good avenue for youth to network with other youth from across the state with similar interests.